 Is there a rainy, snowy, or heck even average Sunday meal prep activity more soothing than rolling meatballs?
 Massaging the seasonings and eggs into the ground meat, hearing the squelching sounds of the ingredients combining into one, inhaling the Primal aroma of iron from raw meat, and then rolling the meaty mix into golf-ball sized circles one by one becomes a meditative task once you get into a rhythm.
 Spiralizing mounds of veggie noodles can take on a similar zone-out-and-churn-the-wheel type of calm (unless of course you decide to use already-spiralized veggie noodles.
 And we’re not mad at you if you do; we did, too, for this recipe.)

 While there’s comfort in repetitive kitchen tasks, making a marinara sauce that’s the perfect robust, acidic, bright counterpoint to the rich, aromatic meatballs can take up the good part of an afternoon—that is if you have the patience and palate of an Italian nonna.
 Slowly simmering a sauce made from sun-ripened peeled tomatoes, sweet onion and warmly spiced garlic, Mediterranean herbs, secret spices nonna sneaks into the pot when nobody’s looking, plus plenty of TLC, is a task we’re probably not up for most (or any?) weeks.
 Trust us: There’s no shame in taking help from a jar.
 Several brands make Sunday “gravy” that’s close to nonna’s (shhh… just don’t tell her).
 We think our Roasted Garlic Marinara fits that bill.
-Whole30 and Primal/paleo approved with no added sugar, this thick ruby sauce is studded with sweet bits of slowly caramelized garlic, and it cloaks our Whole30 meatballs with that slow-simmered homestyle Italian flavor you crave.
+Whole30 and Primal/paleo approved, this thick ruby sauce is studded with sweet bits of slowly caramelized garlic, and it cloaks our Whole30 meatballs with that slow-simmered homestyle Italian flavor you crave.

 Whole30 Meatballs with Zoodles and Roasted Garlic Marinara